valhalla/valhalla-docs/matrix/api-reference.md

     matrix.mapzen.com/many_to_many?json={"locations":[{"lat":40.744014,"lon":-73.990508},{"lat":40.739735,"lon":-73.979713},{"lat":40.752522,"lon":-73.985015},{"lat":40.750117,"lon":-73.983704},{"lat":40.750552,"lon":-73.993519}],"costing":"pedestrian"}&id=ManyToMany_NYC_work_dinner&api_key=matrix-xxxxxx

-There is now an option to name your matrix request.
+There is an option to name your matrix request.
 You can do this by appending the following to your request `&id=`.
+The `id` is returned with the response so a user could match to the corresponding request.

 Note that you must append your own [Matrix API key](https://mapzen.com/developers) to the URL, following `&api_key=` at the end.